 - (1) Land Cost Due Diligence, Excessive Land Costs-The City may consider write-downs from the value of the current land use to the market value of the proposed use provided that Developers shall demonstrate proper due diligence in the purchase of land, including but not limited to studies of soil conditions, comparable land prices, environmental issues.
 Prior to purchase, developers seeking TIF shall provide the City with documented market evidence that the purchase price negotiated is within an acceptable range of values for the property's current land use and condition.
 Developers shall conduct initial meetings with the district alder and planning staff concerning building height, land use and other issues and shall provide such findings to the City.
 Developers are encouraged to option land while such studies are performed.
 The City shall not assist write-downs for land purchases that greatly exceed the assessed value of the current land use(s), as determined by the City.
 The City of Madison is not obligated to provide TIF assistance for land costs, whether purchased or optioned.
-Developer shall provide all such studies or reports to the City at the time of application.
-(TIF Staff: Language in red underline combines former 5.4 language into 4.1 (1).) - (2) Environmental Remediation where The City may consider the cost to remediate environmentally contaminated property when it exceeds the reasonable cost experienced on typical redevelopment projects.
-However, the City shall not provide TIF write-downs that eliminate a responsible party's obligation to remediate contaminated property.
-(TIF Staff: Restore with language in red underline to reflect ongoing practice.
-1/22/09)

-- (3) Assessable Infrastructure Costs.
+Developer shall provide all such studies or reports to the City at the time of application. - (2) Environmental Remediation-where The City may consider the cost to remediate environmentally contaminated property when it exceeds the reasonable cost experienced on typical redevelopment projects.
+However, the City shall not provide TIF write-downs that eliminate a responsible party's obligation to remediate contaminated property. - (3) Assessable Infrastructure Costs.
 TIF may not be used to pay for public infrastructure expenditures that are paid for by special assessments or other City charges.
-Non-assessable public infrastructure expenditures may be funded with TIF.
-(TIF Staff: Restore 1/22/09) - (4) Operating Costs.
-Including, but not limited to, lease-up reserves, working capital.
-(TIF Staff: Restore 1/22/09) - (5) City Fees.
-Inclusionary Zoning waiver fees and p-Parks dedication, sewer, water assessments, etc. are not TIF-eligible.
-(TIF Staff: Restore with deletion of IZ waiver 1/22/09.) - (6) "But for" Standard.
+Non-assessable public infrastructure expenditures may be funded with TIF. - (4) Operating Costs.
+Including, but not limited to, lease-up reserves, working capital. - (5) City Fees.
+Inclusionary Zoning waiver fees and p-Parks dedication, sewer, water assessments, etc. are not TIF-eligible. - (6) "But for" Standard.
 Each project must demonstrate sufficient need for the City's financial assistance, so that without that assistance, the proposed project would not occur.
 Every other financial alternative is to be exhausted prior to the use of TIF, including equity participation, other federal and state funds, bonds, tax credits, loans, etc. TIF assistance will be utilized as gap financing.
 Each project must demonstrate probability of economic success. - (7) Equity Greater, Equal to TIF.
 TIF assistance shall not exceed the amount of equity provided by the Developer.
 Equity is defined as cash or un-leveraged value in land or prepaid costs attributable to the project.
 Donated Developer or Construction Management fees shall not be constituted as equity investment (See 3.2 Non-profit developers). - (8) 50% Rule.
 No more than 50% of the net present value of the tax increment generated by a private development project shall be made available to that project as gap financing.
+The City may make exceptions to TIF Policy. - (9) No Rent or Sales Price Write-Downs.
+TIF assistance will be limited to the amount necessary to make a project competitive with other similar projects in the Madison metropolitan market area.
+The intent is not to provide below-market sales prices or rent subsidies to assisted projects, except as applied to assist affordable housing.